Trent Williams: Washington Redskins

-Williams was selected in the first round with the fourth overall pick by the Washington Redskins.
+Williams was considered one of the best offensive tackles available in the 2010 NFL draft, where he was selected fourth overall by the Washington Redskins.
 He agreed to a six-year, USD60 million contract on July 30, 2010.
 In 2011, Williams was made an offensive co-captain along with veteran teammate Santana Moss.
 In Week 14, Williams and teammate Fred Davis were suspended for four games after failing several drug tests.

 Williams suffered a bone bruise in his left foot during the first 2012 preseason game against the Buffalo Bills.
 Despite this injury, he started in the next two preseason games and was fully healed by the season opener against the New Orleans Saints.
 By the start of the season, his teammates voted for him again to be the offensive team captain.
 He suffered a right knee injury early in the Redskins' Week 3 game against the Cincinnati Bengals.
 After getting an MRI exam the next day, it was reported that Williams had another bone bruise.

 He was able to play in the next game against the Tampa Bay Buccaneers.
 Despite playing injured throughout the season, Williams had his best performance in 2012 and was selected for the 2013 Pro Bowl but couldn't participate in the Pro Bowl due to an injury when a night club fight occurred.
 After the Redskins' wild card playoff loss against the Seattle Seahawks on January 6, 2013, Williams struck Seahawks cornerback Richard Sherman in the face.
 He was fined $7,875 for the incident.

 After the Week 11 game of the 2013 season, Williams accused umpire Roy Ellison of swearing at him during the game with his accusation supported by several of his teammates.
 Ellison was in turn suspended by the NFL for one game.
 Despite the Redskins having a bad year as a team, Williams was chosen as the team's only player on the 2014 Pro Bowl team.

 During the 2015 offseason, Williams lost nearly 30 pounds, going from a playing weight of roughly 345 to 318.
 On August 29, 2015, he agreed to a five-year, $66 million contract extension with $43.25 million guaranteed.
 On November 1, 2016, Williams was suspended four games for violating the NFL's substance abuse policy.
 Despite missing the games, Williams was named to his fifth straight Pro Bowl, was second-team All-Pro for the first time.
 Williams started 10 games in 2017 while dealing with a knee injury for most of the season, and was placed on injured reserve on December 22, 2017.
 Despite the injury, Williams was named to his sixth straight Pro Bowl.